We're a boutique company, with lots of experience and a whole new attitude.

 Every member of our team has more than 10 years' experience in the technology industry; we've all been involved in accessibility since its earliest days on the web.

-Léonie is a Director at TetraLogical, member of the W3C Advisory Board, co-Chair of the W3C Web Applications and HTML working groups, and until recently was a member of the Accelerated Mobile Pages (AMP) Advisory Committee.
+Léonie is a Director at TetraLogical, member of the W3C Advisory Board, co-Chair of the W3C Web Applications and HTML working groups, and member of the BIMA Inclusive Design Council.

 With more than 25 years' experience working for organisations including Nomensa, The Paciello Group, and Government Digital Service, Léonie is a respected member of the web community.
 Naturally hard-working and organised, she has spent time managing complex web projects, as well as working in her habitual capacity as accessibility engineer.
 In 2018, Microsoft recognised her contribution to the field of accessibility by making her one of the first Most Valued Professionals (MVP) outside of the Microsoft community.

-Ian is a Director of TetraLogical, a member of a number of W3C working groups, and is co-facilitator of the W3C CSS Accessibility Task Force.
+Ian is a Director at TetraLogical, a member of a number of W3C working groups, and a web developer with more than 20 year's experience.

 Ian worked as a web developer for companies including Yahoo!, Bloomberg, and the BBC before becoming a full-time accessibility specialist in 2013.
 He worked as a Senior Accessibility Specialist as part of the BBC's digital UX division and later joined The Paciello Group as a Senior Accessibility Specialist and User Experience Development Lead.